Why Vue.js Can Be a Good Fit for WordPress

-WordPress 4.9 Beta 2 is out and the future update is expected to be released on November 14th, 2017.
-The Gutenberg project, on the other hand, is taking a somewhat different path to the core in that Matt Mullenweg has already confirmed that Gutenberg will ship with WordPress 5.0, but the release will come out when Gutenberg is ready.
-This approach is part of Mullenweg’s new strategy for core development that makes releases more project-based instead of time-based.
+The 2nd beta of WordPress 4.9 is out now.
+The future update is expected to be officially released on November 14th, 2017.
+On the other hand, the Gutenberg Project is going on a somewhat different path – Matt Mullenweg has already confirmed that Gutenberg will be coming along with WordPress 5.0, but this version would come out only after Gutenberg is ready.
+The approach is a part of Mullenweg’s new strategy.
+He’s aiming for core development which would make releases less time-based and more project-based.

 On React and WordPress

-Back in November 2015, Automattic – the driving force behind WordPress – announced their WordPress shell running on Facebook’s React view library.
-It was then that Automattic used React and Node.js as the basis for the rewriting of WordPress.com from the ground-up.
+In November 2015, Automattic – the company behind WordPress – have announced that their WordPress shell is running on Facebook’s React view library.
+Automattic used the React and Node.js as a basis for the rewriting of WordPress.com from the ground-up.
 They called the project Calypso and it’s one of the largest React-based open source projects.

-A few weeks ago, however, Facebook announced they have decided to dig in on their patent clause addition to the React license, even after Apache has said it’s no longer allowed for Apache.org projects.
-That led to the decision to explore other options without licensing issues.
-What is more, the Gutenberg team is going to take a step back and rewrite the new editor called Gutenberg, whose prototype was built on React, using a different library.
-It will likely delay Gutenberg at least a few weeks and may push the release into next year.
+However, a couple of weeks ago, Facebook announced their decision to dig in more on their patent clause additions to the license for React, even though Apache has stated that it’s no longer allowed for the Apache.org projects.
+The announcement led the WordPress team to the decision to explore additional options that would not lead to licensing issues.
+What’s more, the team behind the Gutenberg plugin will take a step back and rewrite a new editor called Gutenberg, which has a prototype built on React and was using a different library.
+This will most likely delay the editor at least a few weeks, probably pushing the release date to next year.

 To Vue or Not to Vue?

-The question now is, which library is the team going to choose?
-Some of the libraries being considered are Preact and Vue.js, with the latter seemingly having a wider fan-base.
+The current question is, which library is the team going to choose?
+Some of the libraries that are being considered are Vue.js and Preact, with Preact seemingly having the wider fan-base.

 Vue.js, however, seems to be the more popular choice for WordPress developers.
 It is becoming hugely popular in the JS dev community because everyone loves working with its API.
 It seems to provide a simpler approach to new learners and thus it’s gaining a fair amount of popularity as of late.